JPHHacks/Serverless-Cloud-Resume/README.md

    `git clone https://github.com/JPHHacks/Serverless-Cloud-Resume.git`

-**2. Set up AWS CLI with SSO (if not already configured):**
+**2. Setting up AWS CLI with SSO (if not already configured):**

    `aws configure sso`

    Follow the prompts to set up SSO for your AWS accounts

-**3. For local development and testing (test environment only):**
+**3. Initialize Terraform:**

+   Before deploying, you need to initialize Terraform in both the backend and production directories.

+   - **Navigate to the Backend Setup Directory**:
+     ```bash
+     cd terraform/backend-setup
+     terraform init
+     ```

-   Switch to the test environment directory
+   - **Navigate to the Production Environment Directory**:

-   `cd terraform/environments/test`
+     ```bash
+     cd ../env/prod
+     terraform init
+     ```

+**4. Deploying the infrastructure:**

-   Log in to AWS SSO for the test account
+   Log in to AWS SSO for the production account:

-   `aws sso login --profile test-profile`
+   `aws sso login --profile prod-profile`

-   Initialize Terraform (create a backend.hcl file with non-sensitive config)

-   `terraform init -backend-config=backend.hcl`

-   Plan Terraform changes
+   Plan Terraform changes:

    `terraform plan -out=tfplan`

-   Apply changes (only for test environment)
+   Apply changes:

    `terraform apply tfplan`

-**4. For production deployment:**

-   Commit and push your changes to the main branch
+   Commit and push your changes to the main branch:

    `git add .`